National Trust Home Renovation

 National Trust Home Renovation in Brisbane

-View above the renovations and additions to a National Trust home in circa 1880 by Brisbane Architects dion seminara architecture.
+View above the National Trust home renovation and additions to a circa 1880s home by Brisbane architects dion seminara architecture.

-There can be few parts of the world that are so closely identified with a particular style of home architecture as Queensland.
+There can be few parts of the world that so closely identify with a particular style of home architecture as Queensland.
 Saying ‘Queenslander’ immediately conjures up a certain image in the minds of Australians and probably also in a fair few people beyond these shores.
-These homes, which have defined style and practicality in our state for much more than a century, can still be seen all across Brisbane and the rest of the state and the type is still going strong.
-When you stop to think about it, there is so much to like about Queenslander Homes:
+These homes, which have defined style and practicality in our State for much more than a century, can still be seen all across Queensland with the style still going strong.
+When you stop to think about it, there is so much to like about Queenslander Homes, including:

-- Raised living spaces allowing for comfortable living in the climactic conditions of our state
+- Raised living spaces allowing for comfortable living in the State’s various tropical climatic conditions

 - Stylish and cool verandahs providing unique spaces for socialising and entertaining